-This study consists of three field studies including key informant interviews, semi-structured interviews with small-scale pig farmers on their management style, and structured interviews with small-scale pig farmers on their business status to find a profitable management style of pig farming in rural area of Cambodia.
-The key informant interviews attempted to grab necessary information for further field studies such as the recent situation and issues of pig farmers in the survey area and locations of farmers.
+This study consisted of three field studies, including key informant interviews, semi-structured interviews and structured interviews with small-scale pig farmers on their management styles and business statuses to determine the more profitable management styles for pig farming in the rural areas of Cambodia.
+The key informant interviews aimed to determine the necessary information for further field studies, including the location and recent situation and issues of pig farmers in the survey area.
 In order to identify existing management styles of pig farming, semi-structured interviews were conducted with all the available pig farmers in the survey area according to the result of key informant interviews.
 Finally, semi-structured interviews were conducted with pig farmers who had different management styles to analyze their business status, including all the necessary costs and sales to calculate their profit.
 Then, a profitable management style and its characteristics were discussed through a comparative analysis among the business status of different management styles.